evavalterova/MATADOR/README.md

 can be used freely for non-commercial research and medical purposes.
 Please cite the following publication when using the application:

-"E. Valterova, J.D.
-Unterlauft, T. Kirsten, R. Kolar, F. G. Rauscher, “Comprehensive Automatic Processing and Analysis of Flood Illumination Retinal Images,” Biomed.
-Opt.
-Express.."
+E. Valterova, J.D.
+Unterlauft, T. Kirsten, R. Kolar, F. G. Rauscher, “Comprehensive Automatic Processing and Analysis of Flood Illumination Retinal Images,”
+- submitted to Biomedical Optics Express in June 2022

 DATA
 ----